Criminals & Underworld

 Actions

 Covert Blade.
 Melee Weapon Attack: +9 to hit, reach 5ft., one target.
-Hit 10 (2d4 + 5) piercing damage and 10 (4d4) poison damage.
-On a hit, the target must make a DC 17 Constitution saving throw or become Poisoned until the end of its next turn.
+Hit 10 (2d4 + 5) piercing damage and 7 (3d4) poison damage.
+If the attack was made with advantage, it deals an additional 10 (3d6) piercing damage.
+On a hit, the target must make a DC 17 Constitution saving throw or become Weakened until the end of its next turn.
+A weakened creature deals half damage with its spells and attacks and has disadvantage on Strength ability checks and saving throws.

 Bonus Actions